Engineering spin-wave spectrum via the magnetization inertia tensor: Results discussions

 \subsection{Spin-wave spectrum with different magnetic moments on both sublattices}

 In the preceding section, we discuss the spin-wave spectrum with $M_A = 1.75\, \mu_B$ and $M_B = 2.6\, \mu_B$ resembling the Co and Fe atoms in CoFeB \cite{Frota2000,Hofherr2018,Yamamoto_2019,von_korff2023PRR}.
 These values provide a realistic parametrization of the two magnetic sublattices and allow us to capture the essential features of the spin-wave spectrum related to CoFeB \cite{Rana2019,Chaurasiya2016,CHOI2020,Yu2012}.
-The related spin-wave dispersion is shown in Fig. \ref{fig:4}.
-While the dispersion relation qualitatively agrees with Fig. \ref{fig:2} obtained with the same magnetic moments, we observe that two distinct magnetic moments introduce an energy gap at the edge of the Brillouin zone for precessional magnons.
+The related spin-wave dispersion is shown in Fig. \ref{fig:4}. { We point out that the ‘+’ and ‘–’ branches remain degenerate in this case, coinciding along the direction where the effective DMI is absent.
+Thus, we have presented the results only for the ‘+’ branch.} While the dispersion relation qualitatively agrees with Fig. \ref{fig:2}, we observe that two distinct magnetic moments introduce an energy gap at the edge of the Brillouin zone for precessional magnons.
 It is important to note that identical magnetic moments on the two sublattices do not lead to an energy gap at the edge of the Brillouin zone, since the spin-wave branches remain degenerate in this case [see Fig. \ref{fig:2}].
 In contrast, when the sublattices carry different magnetic moments, a finite gap opens at the zone boundary.
 This gap originates from the broken sublattice symmetry, which lifts the degeneracy between the magnon modes.
 Similar results can also be observed for the inertial magnons as well.
-We compute the energy gap as a function of the sublattice magnetization ratio as well as $\eta$ in Appendix \ref{appendixA}.
+We compute the energy gap as a function of the sublattice magnetization ratio ($M_B/M_A$) as well as $\eta$ in \ref{appendixA}.
 Nonetheless, the crossing between the upper precessional mode and the lower inertial mode remains clearly visible in the spin-wave spectrum.

 The spin-wave spectrum in Fig. \ref{fig:4}(a) involves magnetic inertia as a scalar quantity.
 In fact, we have used $\eta = 100$ fs, $\eta^\prime = 0$ fs, and $C^\prime = 0$ fs.
 Due to the introduction of an energy gap at the edges of the Brillouin zone, the linear increase of both precessional and inertial frequencies away from the Brillouin zone center exhibits a reduced slope as compared to Fig.~\ref{fig:2}.
 However, in two-sublattice ferromagnets the precessional and corresponding inertial magnon bands follow a similar behavior and exhibit comparable curvature in the spin-wave spectrum.
 This is in stark contrast to the case of two-sublattice antiferromagnets, where the inertial frequencies become smaller for higher precessional frequencies as one moves away from the center of the Brillouin zone \cite{Mondal2022PRB}.
 Such a distinction underscores the fundamentally different role of inertial dynamics in ferromagnetic and antiferromagnetic systems.